Common Skin Lesions & Removal Options

 The approach to skin lesion removal is tailored to both the type of lesion and your individual preferences.
 At Shine MD, every procedure is designed to be comfortable, precise, and focused on optimal cosmetic results.

-Before the procedure begins, the area is numbed with a local anesthetic (lidocaine) to ensure a completely comfortable and painless experience.
+Before the procedure begins, the area is numbed with an injection of local anesthetic (lidocaine) to ensure a completely comfortable and painless experience.

 Many benign skin lesions can be removed using an advanced device called the Ellman Surgitron, which is used to gently and precisely shave the lesion.
 This technique minimizes trauma to the surrounding skin, helping to support faster healing and improved cosmetic outcomes.